AbhijitGhosh2211/platform-learn.en/help/tutorial-fac-cross-channel/build-journey-federated-audience.md

 ---
-title: Build a journey with federated audience data
+title: Build a journey with federated audience
 seo-title: Build a journey with federated audience data | Unlock cross-channel insights with Federated Audience Composition
 breadcrumb-title: Build a journey with federated audience data
 description: In this visual exercise, a federated audience is used in a Journey Optimizer journey.